Rhyno: Ring of Honor (2011–2013)

 Rhino was revealed to be the bodyguard hired by Prince Nana to protect The Embassy from Homicide on June 13, 2011.
 In his debut match for the promotion on June 26 at Best in the World 2011, Rhino was defeated by Homicide in a Street Fight.
-In his next ROH appearance at the Death Before Dishonor IX pay-per-view on September 17, Rhino and fellow Embassy member Tommaso Ciampa defeated Homicide and Jay Lethal in a tag team match.
-In late 2011, after not appearing in ROH events for a couple of months, Rhino was removed from the ROH roster on the ROH website, signifying his departure from the company.
-Gerin returned to Ring of Honor television in April 2012 being traded from the Embassy to Truth Martini's House of Truth and was announced as the opponent of "Die Hard" Eddie Edwards for the ROH Border Wars pay per view on May 12.
+In his next ROH appearance at the Death Before Dishonor IX pay-per-view on September 17, 2011, Rhino and fellow Embassy member Tommaso Ciampa defeated Homicide and Jay Lethal in a tag team match.

+Rhino returned to Ring of Honor television in April 2012, being traded from the Embassy to Truth Martini's House of Truth and was announced as the opponent of "Die Hard" Eddie Edwards for the Border Wars pay per view on May 12.
 Edwards pinned him.
 On September 15 at Death Before Dishonor X: State of Emergency, Rhino unsuccessfully challenged Kevin Steen for the ROH World Championship.
-Soon after, he was hired by the members of S.C.U.M. to attack the #1 contender Jay Lethal, but was stopped by Steen.
-At ROH 11th Anniversary Show, Rhino attacked Lethal after his match against Steen.
+Soon after, he was hired by the members of S.C.U.M. to attack the number contender Jay Lethal, but was stopped by Steen.
+At the ROH 11th Anniversary Show, Rhino attacked Lethal after his match against Steen.
 At the June 23 tapings of Ring of Honor Wrestling, S.C.U.M. was forced to disband, after being defeated by Team ROH in a Steel Cage Warfare match.
 Gerin left ROH, shortly thereafter.